karimarttila/aws/simple-server-eks/README.md

 ### ECR

+Elastic Container Registry is needed to host the Docker images that Kubernetes deployments use.

 ECR repository infra code is extremely simple.
-Elastic Container Registry is needed to host the Docker images that Kubernetes deployments use.
+I created an ecr-repositories module to abstract the ecr stuff so that I can import only one module in the main env-def environment definition.
+I create the three ecr repositories in that ecr-repositories module using the same ecr Terraform module.

 # Using Terraform to Create the AWS EKS Infrastructure